anna-dz/data-science_psychology/tutorial.md

 a <- 10/5
 ```

-To view the result, we just type `a`
+To view the result, we need to type `a`

 ``` r
 a